Never Knowingly Undersold

 How do we compare prices?

-First we need to be sure that the product is available through a high street competitor, rather than, for example, an online-only company.
+First, we need to be sure that the product is available through a high street competitor which has a national presence, rather than, for example, an online-only company.
 You can find out more about what we mean by high street competitors in the 'small print' section.

 Our team also needs to be satisfied that the product is the same make, model, size and colour, and comes with the same conditions of sale, delivery times and service conditions we offer.
 To find out how we compare products and services, please see the 'small print' section.